 - Smoked Paprika - is optional but I like the subtle smokiness flavor it gives the tocino.

 - Hoisin Sauce - the best idea ever!
 Patting myself on the back for this.
 It's sweet and salty and makes the tocino delicious.

 Tips on How to make Pork Tocino at Home

-It’s so easy to make tocino at home.
-In fact, the hardest part for me is waiting because you will need 5 days to cure/marinate the pork.
+It's so easy to make tocino at home.
+In fact, the hardest part for me is waiting because you will need a minimum of 3 to 5 days to cure/marinate the pork.
 This ensures that it becomes succulently tender and really flavorful.

 - Start by rubbing the massaging the pork with the salt and sugar.
 Doing this helps the sugar and salt stick to the pork.